Our Pages

 Personal experiences

-I do a blood test with my patients that we look at together through a microscope-to-screen relay at over 1000x magnification.
-The people who benefit the most from Juniper have blood with a murky, congested appearance with noticeable particles of 'debris' in the plasma.
-Other people who do well on Juniper often get a sense of heavy tiredness, retain fluid or get a dull, heavy pain in their low backs.
+I confirm that these findings are indicating a need for cleansing when I do a blood test with my patients that we look at together through a microscope-to-screen relay at well over 1000x magnification.
+Juniper will almost certainly be on the menu when I see blood with a characteristically murky, congested appearance with too many particles of 'debris' in the plasma.

 TOP | HERBS A-Z LIST